H2020-newTRENDs/FLEX/README.md

 ### 1 Milestones

-- set up the code and database by the end of May (i.e. ready to run the optimization)
+- 01-06-2021: ready to run optimization
+- 01-07-2021: finalize the optimization (code and database) and summarize the results

 ### 2 Next steps